talonga/minesweeper/README.md

 5) Finally, the fact that is it 'pythonic' to let try/except clauses handle LOTS of things, "easier to ask forgiveness than permission" i quote, from here : https://stackoverflow.com/questions/3501382/checking-whether-a-variable-is-an-integer-or-not

 I use it to forgo checks where inputs are not in the required structure, are not integers, and also if array indices are out of bounds.
 Pretty useful and certainly convenient.

+So learnt quite a few things by just sitting down, writing code for an hour and looking up stackoverflow!